HMS New Zealand (1911): Collision with HMAS Australia

-Australia slowed to half-speed as the mist hid her sister ship, but the damage to New Zealand’s propeller caused a temporary loss of control and she swung back in front of Australia which despite turning to port, had her stem crushed at 15:46 as she scraped the side of New Zealand, just behind her P-turret.
+Australia slowed to half-speed as the mist hid her sister ship, but the damage to New Zealands propeller caused a temporary loss of control and she swung back in front of Australia which despite turning to port, had her stem crushed at 15:46 as she scraped the side of New Zealand, just behind her P-turret.
 Both ships to come to a complete stop about 30–40 yd apart while their respective officers assessed the damage.
 The damage control teams on the Australia were soon busy storing up bulkheads and sealing off the damage portions to prevent any more water entering the ship.
 Meanwhile off watch Australian sailors took advantage of a convenient potato locker to hurl both its contents and insults at the crew of their nearby sister ship.
 New Zealand was soon underway, returning to Rosyth with the rest of the squadron.
 The same fog caused the battleship Neptune to collide with a merchant ship and the destroyers Ambuscade, Ardent and Garland to collide with one another.

 Once it was safe to proceed Australia with her speed restricted to 12, and then later to 16 knots arrived back at Rosyth to find both drydocks occupied, one by New Zealand and the other by HMS Dreadnought so she departed for Newcastle-on-Tyne, where she was further damaged trying to dock during strong winds.
-As this facility couldn’t handle all of the repairs that it needed the battlecruiser was ordered to Devonport.
+As this facility couldn't handle all of the repairs that it needed the battlecruiser was ordered to Devonport.
 Australia was not able to return to sea until 31 May, thus missing the Battle of Jutland.

-Meanwhile New Zealand replaced her damaged propeller with Australia’s spare propeller which was in store at Rosyth and returned to the fleet on 30 May, a day before the start of the Battle of Jutland.
-Due to the continued absence of Australia Rear Admiral William Christopher Pakenham transferred his flag from Indefatigable to New Zealand.
+Meanwhile New Zealand replaced her damaged propeller with Australias spare propeller which was in store at Rosyth and returned to the fleet on 30 May, a day before the start of the Battle of Jutland.Wright, p.
+153-155 Due to the continued absence of Australia Rear Admiral William Christopher Pakenham transferred his flag from Indefatigable to New Zealand.